-Pre-requisites: BIOL 2020, MATH 1001, NURS 1000, NURS 1300, NURS 1311L, NURS 1315P
+Pre-requisites: BIOL 2020, MATH 1001, NURS 1000, NURS 1300, NURS 1311L, NURS 1315P growth and development stage.

-NURS 1061L Pharmacology and Skills Laboratory for the Medicines Administration 2 semester credits In this course, students will apply the nursing process to the proper medication administration according to the patient's growth and development stage.
 In addition, they will interpret the medical prescription language for the correct management of medications.
-Students will also execute basic skills needed for calculating, dosing, and administering medications, as well as documenting the nursing care interventions offered to the client, their family, and the community.
+Students will also execute basic skills needed for calculating, dosing, and administering medications, as well as documenting the nursing care interventions offered to the patient, their family, and the community.
 Students will perform their clinical practice in simulated laboratories.